Forensic engineering: Investigation

 Vital to the field of forensic engineering is the process of investigating and collecting data related to the: materials, products, structures or components that failed.
 This involves: inspections, collecting evidence, measurements, developing models, obtaining exemplar products, and performing experiments.
 Often, testing and measurements are conducted in an Independent testing laboratory or other reputable unbiased laboratory.

+When investigating a case a forensic engineer will follow a series of standard steps of their investigation process.
+First thing is when the forensic engineer arrives to the scene is to establish safety, they make sure that all the hazards have been dealt with an are safe to handle and be analyzed.
+The next step would be to do an initial incident appraisal, this is done before any analysis is done and they take a quick observation of what the solution is at hand.
+The third step in the investigative process is to plan how to the investigation will go and would resources they will need to obtain to do the analysis accurately.
+Next would be establishing the terms of reverence, this is when the forensic engineer will consult with the client on what they want done in the investigation.
+The next step is to create the investigative team, once there is plan on how to investigate they will make a team of the experts in the given field needed to conduct the analysis. lastly would be to start the investigation, and this is where they conduct their analysis.

 Analysis

+There are two main types of analysis done in forensic engineering: root cause analysis and failure analysis.
+Root cause analysis is defined as looking at the system as a whole and what led to the system failing, and is done with large-scale object, for example, a building collapse.
+Failure analysis is defined as the analysis of one part in the system that failed to operate.
+An example of this would be a car failure causing an accident.
+These two types of analysis are the initial assessments done when forensic engineering investigators start their investigation.

 Failure mode and effects analysis (FMEA) and fault tree analysis methods also examine product or process failure in a structured and systematic way, in the general context of safety engineering.
-However, all such techniques rely on accurate reporting of failure rates, and precise identification, of the failure modes involved.
+However, all such techniques rely on accurate reporting of failure rates and precise ID, of the failure modes involved.

-There is some common ground between forensic science and forensic engineering, such as scene of crime and scene of accident analysis, integrity of the evidence and court appearances.
+There is some common ground between forensic science and forensic engineering, such as scene of crime and scene of accident analysis, integrity of the evidence, and court appearances.
 Both disciplines make extensive use of optical and scanning electron microscopes, for example.
 They also share common use of spectroscopy (infrared, ultraviolet, and nuclear magnetic resonance) to examine critical evidence.
 Radiography using X-rays (such as X-ray computed tomography), or neutrons is also very useful in examining thick products for their internal defects before destructive examination is attempted.
 Often, however, a simple hand lens may reveal the cause of a particular problem.